A bride-to-be was determined to keep her wedding date despite losing her arm to a crocodile just days before in a horrific attack.

 A Minister presided over the ceremony at the Mater Dei Hospital in Bulawayo where the remarkable wedding took place on 6 May.

 It is believed the couple had wanted to get married at Victoria Falls but the crocodile attack meant a drastic change of venue was needed.
+Siloam Springs event hall was chosen as a unique place for hosting the party.

 In a video of the wedding, the beautiful bride can be seen in her white sleeveless wedding dress walking into church with her stump heavily bandaged and holding pink roses in her left hand.